DergLabs/Artix-Express-35/README.md

 # FPGA-PCIE-Card

+**Current Revision: 3**

 This is a base design for an Artix-7 35T based FPGA card with PCIE and USB interface.
-This is meant as an open source, DIY alternative to commercial PCIE FPGA development cards.
+This is meant as an open source, DIY alternative to commercial PCIE FPGA development cards and to be a learning experience for me in high speed complex FPGA design.

 Altium Designer files are to come along with PCB designs in the future.

 Consider this project in its pre-Alpha stage with **ZERO testing and verification.**